sturmf/regatta/README.md

 [![Coverage Status](https://coveralls.io/repos/sturmf/regatta/badge.svg?branch=master&service=github)](https://coveralls.io/github/sturmf/regatta?branch=master)
 [Reviews](http://reviewboard.rtfs.org/)

-This program is just begining its development, so don't expect a working version any time soon.
+This program is just beginning its development, so don't expect a working version any time soon.

 The main goal of this project is to learn about the state of the art development tools and workflows while still producing something useful.